soundboardio/plugins/README.md

 # Sounboardio plugins

 There is a json list of soundboardio plugins, that are visible from main page of soundboardio project.
-If you want to be there, give a pull request to this repository with your credentials and other stuff to **plugins.json**
+If you want to be there (on the main page) add your credentials and other stuff to **plugins.json** and give a pull request.

 ## example